Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara: Plot

-3 years later
+2 years later

-Harish meets Pankhuri's lookalike, Ayesha on a trip in Lucknow and uses her to convince Aditya that Pankhuri is no longer alive, failing, as Aditya realizes Ayesha is not Pankhuri.
-Ayesha falls in love with him but keeps her feelings to herself, aware that Aditya only loves Pankhuri.
-Ayesha's mother Nilofer forces Aditya to marry her after Ayesha's image is tarnished by a photographer Arif.
+Harish meets Pankhuri's lookalike, Ayesha on a trip in Lucknow and uses Ayesha to convince Aditya that Pankhuri is no longer alive, failing, as Aditya realizes Ayesha is not Pankhuri.
+Ayesha falls in love with Aditya but keeps her feelings to herself, aware that Aditya only loves Pankhuri.
+Ayesha's mother Nilofer forces Aditya to marry Ayesha after Ayesha's image is tarnished by a photographer Arif.

-Aditya later marries her to save her image; Avantika soon accepts her.
+Aditya later marries Ayesha to save Ayesha’s image; Avantika soon accepts Ayesha.
 Pankhuri is revealed to be alive and is returned to the Deewan mansion in a coma.
 Upon waking, she reveals being abducted for jewelry.
-Ayesha later leaves to pursue her dream of becoming a designer, accompanied by Aneesha, who considers her as her daughter.
+Ayesha later leaves to pursue her dream of becoming a designer, accompanied by Aneesha, who considers Ayesha as her daughter.
 Avantika's past affair is revealed when her illegitimate son Ayush comes to live with the Deewan family.

 Eventually, Harish accepts Ayush as his stepson.
 The show ends on a happy note with Pankhuri turning pregnant and everyone in the family reuniting and rejoicing: thus, fulfilling the dream of being a united and happy family that the late Purushottam Deewan had dreamt of.